Conservation of endemic biodiversity in Polynesia

 Field biology and outreach in the Southwestern United States

 Much of my current field research takes place in the Southwestern United States and I am actively communicating the findings of my research to interested management and lay audiences in communities where I do this fieldwork.
-To date, this has included an outreach talk to the Arizona Native Plant Society annual meeting and letters to Las Cruces, New Mexico newspapers (Las Cruces Bulletin and Las Cruces Sun-News) concerning the importance for scientific research of the neighboring Organ Mountains-Desert Peaks National Monument (whose monument designation is currently under review by the US Department of the Interior).
+To date, this has included an outreach talk to the Arizona Native Plant Society annual meeting, the Cochise Chapter of the Arizona Native Plant Society, and letters to Las Cruces, New Mexico newspapers (Las Cruces Bulletin and Las Cruces Sun-News) concerning the importance for scientific research of the neighboring Organ Mountains-Desert Peaks National Monument (whose monument designation has been proposed for modification by the US Department of the Interior).
 Additional outreach talks to are planned and I will post updates here.

 International perspectives in Japanese academia

 One of the recurring themes in my experiences in Japanese academia is the curiosity and admiration my colleagues have for how science is done in the United States.
 In recent years, Japanese governmental and academic institutions have tried to attract Western researchers to Japan for short-term and long-term research stays by dedicating resources to them.
 In an attempt to reach a broad audience, I’ve written Japanese-language essays on my experiences in both scientific cultures for publications of the Ecological Society of Japan (Hembry 2013) and the Society for Population Biology (Hembry 2014).